elixir-lang/elixir/README.md

 All built-in data types will already be bound to a given module.
 For instance, all integers are bound to the `Integer::Behavior` module.
 That's where methods like `abs` and `+` seen previously are implemented.

+NOTE: Elixir currently only allows you to bind only one module in an object.
+This means the example above `1#DurationExtensions` won't work because `1` is already bound to `Integer::Behavior`.
+This will be fixed in future releases.

 #### Custom data structures with blank slates

 The built-in data types of a language are important but a language needs to allows us to provide our own data types.
 This is achieved by binding a module to a blank slate: